OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ![Bitbucket Pipelines](bitbucket-cd.png)

-Atlassian's [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) is a lightweight cloud continuous integration server that uses pre-configured Docker containers allowing you to define your infrastructure as code.
-[Pipes](https://bitbucket.org/product/features/pipelines/integrations) let you add configuration to your pipelines and are particularly useful for third party tools.
+Atlassian's [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines) is a lightweight cloud continuous integration server that uses pre-configured Docker containers, allowing you to define your infrastructure as code.
+[Pipes](https://bitbucket.org/product/features/pipelines/integrations) let you add configuration to your Pipelines and are particularly useful for third party tools.

-In this post, I use Bitbucket Pipelines: Pipes to create a Pipe for an [Octopus CLI](https://g.octopushq.com/OctopusCLI) command, use it in a Bitbucket Pipeline for our sample node.js application, [RandomQuotes-Js](https://bitbucket.org/octopussamples/randomquotes-js), and finally, integrate the Pipeline with Octopus.
+In this post, I create a Pipe for an [Octopus CLI](https://g.octopushq.com/OctopusCLI) command, use it in a Bitbucket Pipeline for our sample node.js application [RandomQuotes-Js](https://bitbucket.org/octopussamples/randomquotes-js), and finally, integrate the Pipeline with Octopus.

 <h2>In this post</h2>